 In a pan add the sugar and just enough water to cover the sugar.
 Heat till it comes to a boil.
 Squeeze half juice of a lemon to avoid sugar crystals.

-Add chopped pistachios, 2 pinches of kesar or a tsp of rose essence to the sugar syrup.
+Add chopped pistachios, 2 pinches of kesar or a teaspoon of rose essence to the sugar syrup.
 This gives a nice aroma and flavor to the jamuns, while it is soaking.

 Heat the ghee and deep fry the balls, adding a few at a time till golden brown.